Air Force Customs and Courtesies

 When wearing civilian clothes, military personnel should face the flag and stand at attention with the right hand over the heart.

+If indoors during retreat or reveille, there’s no need to stand or salute.
+However, everyone must stand during the playing of the national anthem, such as before a movie is played in a base theater.
 There’s no expectation for military personnel to salute a folded or cased flag, or to stand during the national anthem when it is performed on television or the radio.

 Saluting Senior Military Officers